 Learners view a mind map of the social-conflict Approaches and answer questions about the inequalities, competition, and power found in social structures.

-In this interactive object, learners view a mind map of the symbolic interaction Approaches and answer questions about communication and symbols.
+In this interactive object, learners examine a mind map of gender stratification.
+Quiz questions complete the activity.

-In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of sports.
+In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of science and technology.
 A mind map and quiz questions are included.

-In this interactive object, learners examine a mind map depicting manifest and latent functions of education.
+In this interactive object, learners examine a mind map of social stratification.
 Quiz questions complete the activity.